MRobertEvers/meg-lang/designv3.md

 The idea is that the instructions for this machine can manipulate the state of the machine.
 Basically, making an interpreted language.
 This will help with const evaluation as well as flatten the generation.

+## Notes

+Zig binops are not 3 address.
+There are tree binops.
+I.e. The lhs is a binop and the rhs is a binop.
+ I don't want that.
+I want something more primitive where the lhs and the rhs can only be :VarRef or :Val The problem now is that the IR needs temporary values.

+:Val i32 %1 = :BinOp i32 :ConstInt 5, :ConstInt 6
+:Val i32 %2 = :BinOp i32 :ConstInt 5, %1
+:Val i32 %3 = :Call i32 printf_ret_char_count(i8* :StringLiteral "%d\n", %2)

+I could then look for temporaries that are unused and not emit them or show warning.

+Unlike LLVM this IR would understand higher constructs like %Point.
+(LLVM has to pass by SRet and all that.)

+:Val %Point %my_point = :Alloca %Point
+:Val %Point %1 = :Call %Point create_point(:ConstInt 5, :ConstInt 6)
+:Store %1 %my_point

+Function keeps a count of temporaries and increments number for name.

+Some instructions "yield" other instructions.
+Usually the yielded instructions are used to refer to some result of the instruction.